-Alexander Tisch, son of Andrew H. Tisch, is employed as a Vice President in Loews's Corporate Development Department and as President of Loews Hotels.
-In response to the pandemic's impact on Loews Hotels team members, and to demonstrate his dedication to Loews, Alexander Tisch voluntarily agreed to forego 50% of his base salary from May 1 through December 31, 2020.
-Alexander Tisch, earned cash compensation (including bonus) of \$791,171 in 2020 and participated in benefit programs available to salaried employees generally.
-In February 2020, he was granted 6,597 restricted stock units under our Incentive Compensation Plan.
+Alexander Tisch, son of Andrew H. Tisch, is employed as a Vice President of Loews and as President of Loews Hotels.
+Alexander Tisch earned cash compensation (including bonus) of \$1,377,980 in 2021 and participated in benefit programs available to salaried employees generally.
+In February 2021, he was granted 7,460 restricted stock units under our Incentive Compensation Plan.

-Benjamin Tisch, son of James S. Tisch, is employed as a Vice President in Loews's Corporate Development Department.
-In response to the pandemic's impact on Loews Hotels team members, and to demonstrate his dedication to Loews, Benjamin Tisch voluntarily agreed to forego 50% of his base salary from May 1 through December 31, 2020.
-Benjamin Tisch earned cash compensation (including bonus) of \$792,087 for 2020 and participated in benefit programs available to salaried employees generally.
-In February 2020, he was granted 6,597 restricted stock units under our Incentive Compensation Plan.
+Benjamin Tisch, son of James S. Tisch, is employed as a Vice President of Loews.
+Benjamin Tisch earned cash compensation (including bonus) of \$1,265,000 for 2021 and participated in benefit programs available to salaried employees generally.
+In February 2021, he was granted 7,460 restricted stock units under our Incentive Compensation Plan.